 Mary was the ninth child of Captain Nathaniel and Mary (Holmes) Spooner.
-She was born into a large but fairly well-off family.
+She was born into a large and fairly well-off family.
 Mary married her second cousin, Ephraim Spooner, in 1830.
-Her grandfather, Thomas, and Ephraim’s grandfather, Ephraim, were brothers.)
+(Her grandfather, Thomas, and Ephraim’s grandfather, Ephraim, were brothers.)
 The couple had two children who lived to adulthood: James Walter and Esther.

 During her married life, Mary did not enjoy wealth or ease due to the family’s constantly shifting financial situation.
 She did what she could to help make ends meet.
-In 1840 she made and sold hats through a millinery store in the front room of the family home and she took care of the boarders in the household.
-She also traveled to Boston and New York with her brother, Bourne Spooner (1790–1870), his wife Hannah (1792–1868), and their sons Charles (1824–1882) and Edward (1830–1887).
-Hannah, who struggled with chronic illness, would seek treatments at places such as Sharon Springs, a town in New York known for its natural spas.
-Bourne was the founder of the Plymouth Cordage Company, and his wealth enabled him to travel and to take Mary along with him and his family for company.
-Mary died in 1859, at the age of 65.
+In 1840 she opened a millinery store in the front room of the family home.
+She also took care of the boarders in the household.
+Mary’s letters reveal that she often traveled with her brother, Bourne Spooner (1790–1870), his wife Hannah (1792–1868), and their sons Charles (1824–1882) and Edward (1830–1887).
+Bourne was the founder of the Plymouth Cordage Company, and his wealth enabled him to travel and to take Mary along with his family for company.
+Mary died in 1869, at the age of 65.

 Ephraim Spooner (1804–1887)

 Ephraim, son of James and Margaret Spooner, was born in Plymouth in 1804.
 He was the grandson of Deacon Ephraim Spooner (1735-1818), the first Spooner who lived at 27 North Street.
-He does not appear to have been as prominent or successful as his father and grandfather, both of whom established themselves as merchants and held political offices.
+He does not appear to have been as prominent or successful as his father and grandfather, both of whom established themselves as merchants and held political offices in Plymouth.
 Ephraim served as Postmaster in the 1840s and early 1850s, a period of financial stability for the family.
 His fortunes appear to have declined in the decades that followed and the family moved frequently within Plymouth.
 Ephraim died in Plymouth on April 10, 1887, at the age of 83.